Remember when you last joined a company? How did you feel? What did you care about?

 By co-designing directly with the people imc was designing for, the team at imc could address a lot of the needs and challenges the department was experiencing more directly.

 When taking the time to communicate with them, the team could quickly unlock insights that lead to success.
 They asked people to develop several personas of what “great” looked for them.
-They then used these insights to define the common factors and principles of success through their eyes.
+Then these insights were used to define the common factors and principles of success through their eyes.

-From the insights imc gathered from workshops, applied a co-designed content strategy to deliver a meaningful experience for employees.
+From the workshop insights, the team applied a co-designed content strategy to deliver a meaningful experience for employees.

 A fully-realised digital experience for employees